A Strategic Public-Private Research Partnership

 The Final 50 Feet Research Program

-Since our launch in October 2016, the UFL has completed an innovative suite of research projects in the Final 50 Feet Research Program that provide foundational data and proven strategies to help cities reduce truck dwell times in load/unload spaces, and failed first delivery attempts by carriers, which lessens gridlock.
+Since our launch in October 2016, the UFL has completed an innovative suite of research projects in the Final 50 Feet Research Program that provide foundational data and proven strategies to help cities reduce truck dwell times in the final 50 feet.

 About the Urban Freight Lab (UFL): An innovative public-private partnership housed at the Supply Chain Transportation & Logistics Center at the University of Washington, the Urban Freight Lab is a structured workgroup that brings together private industry with City transportation officials to design and test solutions around urban freight management.